 When was Home from Home established?

-The agency was established in 1996.
-We were the first agency in the UK offering a genuine alternative to traditional boarding kennels.
-We are the leading agency specialising in providing caring homes throughout London and the Home Counties.
+The company was established in 1996.
+We were the first in the UK offering a genuine alternative to traditional boarding kennels.
+We are the leading specialists in providing caring homes throughout London and the Home Counties.
 Our personal and attentive service has set the standard for others to follow.
+We have been awarded a 5 star Animal Activities Licence which means we have exceeded the higher standards set out by DEFRA putting animal welfare at the heart of the way we do buisness.

 How can I contact the agency?